 Managing your digital identity

 It is important that you carefully manage and maintain your digital identity to ensure a professional, up-to-date and positive online presence.
-Simple tips include; using the same photograph and style of name across your social media channels to help establish your personal brand, ensuring you regularly engage with tweets, Facebook posts, online conversations, etc. and remembering to that online content will be accessible to others for an indefinite period.
-This video will provide more details . . .
+Simple tips include; using the same photograph and style of name across your social media channels to help establish your personal brand, ensuring you regularly engage with Tweets, Facebook posts, online conversations, etc. and remembering to that online content will be accessible to others for an indefinite period.
+Watch the video below for more tips and advice.

-Social media and professional networking platforms such as Twitter and LinkedIn allow you to showcase your knowledge, skills and achievements.
-They can be used to build a professional network, search for jobs, develop global connections and establish your own personal brand.
+Social media and professional networking platforms such as Twitter and LinkedIn can be used to build a professional network, search for jobs, develop global connections and establish your own personal brand.
 More and more employers now check the social media and professional networking sites for information on applicants, so ensure that you have a professional online profile that enhances your employability and attracts potential employers.

 LinkedIn is a professional networking site which allows you to connect with other professionals in your industry.
 You can showcase your work experience, skills and achievements and upload presentations.
 Think of it as your online CV.
 You can also recommend colleagues and endorse their skills and get recommendations and endorsements in return.
 You can use it to follow companies, participate in discussions and search for jobs.
 Many employers now check LinkedIn for potential candidates.